Manufacturer’s declarations of compliance for milk and milk products

 A declaration of compliance is a statement made by the manufacturer regarding the eligibility of the prescribed milk and milk products being exported.

-The declaration must state the specific dairy products being exported meets all the requirements of the Export Control (Milk and Milk Products) Orders 2005, and any specific importing country requirement.
+The declaration must state the specific dairy products being exported meets all the requirements of the Export Control (Milk and Milk Products) Rules 2021, and any specific importing country requirement.
 This shows the product is:

 - eligible for export

 - fit for human consumption